 Eric has completed the basic and master level Medicolegal Death Investigator Training Course through the St. Louis University School of Medicine.
 He is a licensed Funeral Director and Embalmer in the State of Illinois.
 He has completed the National Board Exam of Funeral Service Arts and Science, 40-Hour Firearm Training Certification, Lead Homicide Investigator Certification, Practical Homicide Investigation Certification, Command and General Staff Training, FEMA Professional Development Series Certification, FEMA Incident Management System Levels 100 through 800 Certification, FEMA Special Events Contingency Planning for Public Safety Certification and FEMA EEO Supervisor Training Certification.
-He is currently working towards completing the Associate Professional in Human Resources (aPHR) Certification.

-Eric is a member of the Cook County Disaster Response Team, the Illinois Coroners and Medical Examiners Association, the Hundred Club of Kankakee County, the Eastern Illinois Law Enforcement Administrators Association where he serves as the Secretary, St. George Catholic Church, the Kankakee County Republican Central Committee where he serves as the Treasurer and is on the Board of Directors for Good Shepherd Manor in Momence, Illinois.
+Eric is a member of the International City/County Management Association (ICMA), Cook County Disaster Response Team, the Illinois Coroners and Medical Examiners Association, the Hundred Club of Kankakee County, the Eastern Illinois Law Enforcement Administrators Association where he serves as the Secretary, St. George Catholic Church, the Kankakee County Republican Central Committee where he serves as the Treasurer and is on the Board of Directors for Good Shepherd Manor in Momence, Illinois.
 Eric is married and lives in Bourbonnais.